point and OS Grid reference:

 arrow indicating where the footpath goes left.

-away to the left.
-Go more or less straight ahead and through a large gate
+Keep more or less straight ahead and through

 The path passes under the old railway viaduct